 I’ve been working on cleaning up the garage, painting the garage floor, and trying to turn it into a pretty workshop.

+So what do you think of this DIY desk makeover??
 A good decision to get rid of that orange wood, right?! 🙂

 Enjoyed this post?
 PIN IT here!